Are you sure you know what you need to succeed?

 As a software product owner today, I am always strategizing what to build and when.
 It’s one of the most common questions I’m hired to answer for customers looking for software solutions.

-What’s a Story Plan?
+What’s a Design Sprint?

 Marketing, technical, and product planning tools fill in the vision based on the unique needs of the client.